charlesbao/requestTool/README.md

 # requestTool
-this tool is just like a crawler tool set.
+This tool is just like a crawler tool set.
 It can help developers more quickly developed a crawler project.